-Wells Adams Says America Won’t Embrace Black ‘Bachelorette’ Such As Rachel
+Wells Adams Says America Won’t Embrace A Black ‘Bachelorette’ Such As Rachel

 Wells Adams of Bachelor Nation isn’t known for being quiet on this thoughts.
 He is always posting videos of himself drunk and sharing his thoughts on new episodes of the show.
-Now Us Magazine is sharing that Wells Adams is speaking out about the possibility of Rachel Lindsay being cast as The Bachelorette.
-Chase McNary and Wells Adams were guests on Vinny Ventiera’s Wrong Reasons podcast on Thursday, February 2 and that is when Wells shared his thoughts.
+Now Us Weekly is sharing that Wells Adams is speaking out about the possibility of Rachel Lindsay being cast as the bachelorette.
+Chase McNary and Wells Adams were guests on Vinny Ventiera’s Wrong Reasons podcast on Thursday, February 2, and that is when Wells shared his thoughts.

 Chase McNary spoke out about how he thinks that Rachel Lindsay might be a good fit and that the show has been calling for someone more diverse in the role.
 It is obvious that Rachel is a fan favorite and that Nick Viall likes her as well and will be keeping her around for a bit.
 Chase thinks that the show wants everyone to think that this is what is going to happen.
 Then he said they might throw everyone for a loop.
 Chase said, “It’s the direction they have to go.
-But then, ‘Holy s–t, Donald Trump’s the president, and Corinne’s the Bachelorette?
+But then, ‘Holy s**t, Donald Trump’s the president, and Corinne’s the Bachelorette?
 What’s the world going to do?'”

 Rachel Lindsay: 5 Things To Know About Nick Viall’s Front-Runner On ‘The Bachelor’ https://t.co/w4sSi2UAZe pic.twitter.com/4EvbbiDOuP